mbautin/spark/docs/sql-programming-guide.md

 [beeline documentation](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients).

 Configuration of Hive is done by placing your `hive-site.xml` file in `conf/`.
-You may run `./bin/spark-sql --help` for a complete list of all available options.

-# Compatibility with Other Systems

 You may also use the beeline script that comes with Hive.